raspberrypilearning/deck-of-cards/en/step_5.md

 print(card.suit)
 ```

-- If you need to change the implementation of your class, if you have used properties you can do that without breaking any code which uses the class.
+- Most importantly, if you have used properties and you need to change the implementation of your class, you can do so without breaking any code which uses the class.

-The original `suit` property we wrote simply returned the suit, but let's say you wanted to return it in capitals, you could just change the code inside the property:
+For example, the original `suit` property you wrote simply returned the suit, but let's say you want to return it in capitals.
+You can just change the code inside the property:

 ```python
 @property